garden-io/garden/docs/tutorials/migrating-to-bonsai.md

 - `garden delete` has been renamed to `garden cleanup`
 - `garden delete env` has been renamed to `garden cleanup namespace` with an alias of `garden cleanup ns`
 - `dotIgnoreFiles` has been renamed to `dotIgnoreFile` and only supports one file
+- project config `modules.*` will be renamed to `scan.*`: [tracking issue](https://github.com/garden-io/garden/issues/3512)
 - removed default `environments`, please specify the field in project configuration
 - template configurations will use `camelCase` everywhere, no more `snake_case` or `kebab-case`: [tracking issue](https://github.com/garden-io/garden/issues/3513)
 - the deprecated `hot-reload` has been removed, use `sync` instead
 - the deprecated `cluster-docker` build mode has been removed, use `cluster-buildkit` or `kaniko` instead
-- dropped support for deploying an in-cluster registry, see the [in-cluster build documentation](../k8s-plugins/advanced/in-cluster-building.md)
+- dropped support for deploying an in-cluster registry, see the [in-cluster build documentation](../k8s-plugins/remote-k8s/configure-registry/README.md)
 - dropped support for the following providers:
   - `google-app-engine`
   - `google-cloud-functions`